Are Brittanys Good with Kids? Family Guide

 Brittanys can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Brittany benefits from care tailored to its physical and behavioral profile.
 The Brittany's reputation in the sporting group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Age-Appropriate Interactions

 The Brittany's reputation in the sporting group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.
-Brittanys with high energy levels need consistent outlets for their drive and enthusiasm.
+Brittany run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 - Size: medium (30-40 lbs)